-5 Holistic Health Care Tips to Keep Pets Happy and Well
+5 Holistic Health Care Tips for Healthy Pets

 By: Gaia Staff | March 28th, 2018

 “Until one has loved an animal, a part of one’s soul remains unawakened.” ― Anatole France

 The Latin root word of “animal” is anima, or meaning soul.
 Countless pet owners confirm profound soul connections with their dogs and cats, but for many, the downside of pet ownership is that canines and felines just don’t live long enough — humans outlive their fur babies by decades.